fullben/java-persistence-benchmark/README.md

 ### Deployment

 The server application is meant to be deployed and run as a Docker container.
-Depending on the persistence solution to be evaluated, one of the two provided *docker-compose* files must be utilized (note that in either case, the Gradle task `bootJar` must be executed before starting the containers):
+The appropriate container build instructions are defined in the `Dockerfile` file found in the base directory of this repository.
+Depending on the persistence solution to be evaluated, one of the two provided *docker-compose* files must be utilized:

 * `docker-compose.jpa.yml`: Creates a container for the server application (persistence mode will be set to JPA) and launches it after having started another container with a PostgreSQL database.
 * `docker-compose.ms.yml`: Just creates a container for the server application (persistence mode will be set to MicroStream) and launches it, without creating any additional containers.